Camineet/JavaScript-Unit-Testing/README.md

 array_functions
 ---------------

 I've rewritten of all of JavaScript's baked-in array functions with hand-made versions and tested them.
-The most challenging one was splice, and the code for it serves as a good example of my highest test writing abilities.
+The code for these serves as a good example of my test writing abilities.

 Video Preview
 =======================================
 [![Alt text](https://img.youtube.com/vi/pEbvg_hazyA/0.jpg)](https://www.youtube.com/watch?v=pEbvg_hazyA)